janelia-python/zaber_device_python/DESCRIPTION.rst

 ===================

-This Python package (zaber_device) creates a class named ZaberDevice, which contains an instance of serial_device2.SerialDevice and adds methods to it to interface to Zaber motorized linear slides.
+This Python package (zaber_device) creates a class named ZaberDevice, which contains an instance of serial_interface.SerialInterface and adds methods to it to interface to Zaber motorized linear slides.

 Authors::